André Manoukian

 You'll never listen to Sheila in the same way !

-was my grandmother.
-In 1915 she walked 1000 km from Amasya to Deir es-Zor.
-If she survived
+In 1915, she walked 1000 km from Amasya to Deir es-Zor.

 (Line up; Piano, violoncelle, tablas)